 OK...no tandoor here.
 But the charcoal BBQ grill is a close second.
 Even better if you are lucky enough to own a Big Green Egg.
 I'm not, so my Weber had to work, for now.
 It did a fine job.
 If you don't have a charcoal grill, use your gas grill.
 Either way, set it up for indirect heat.

-So you are going to start off with some bone-in chicken.
+Start with some bone-in chicken.
+I generally prefer legs and thighs for this dish as those cuts stay juicier, but you can use chicken breast as well.
+Just make sure it's bone-in.
 I like to remove the skin as I find I not only don't need the extra fat and calories but removing it allows the marinade to soak in better and flavor the meat.
 You need to make deep slashes in the meat, almost but not quite to the bone.
 Slash the meat about at 1 - 2-inch intervals.

 Tandoori Chicken is often bright red in color.
 This is done by either using annatto or red food dye.
 I didn't have any annatto and prefer not to put dye into my food, so it's just the yellowish color of the spices, and then nice and brown when cooked.
 It looks and tastes just fine and dandy to me.